 Dr. Graham also performs a modified type of Mohs surgery on large tumors or tumors in delicate areas.

 Concerned about skin cancer?
-Taking quick action can make all the difference.
-Arrange a visit with Dr. Graham through the online appointment tool today.
+Taking quick action can make all the difference; contact us today.